fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 * Reboot, PCI Passthrough should now be possible during the VM Installation step.

 ## VM Installation Steps

-Installation of VMs can be achieved automatically by downloading the images below and configuring the Makefile in `dent-testing/vms`.
+Automatically install by downloading the images below and configuring the Makefile in `dent-testing/vms`.

 Once configured, run `make deploy` to run all installation steps.

 ### Download VM Images
 Download the folling three compressed VM images to `dent-testing/vms` or `dent-testing/vms/download`